Skip to content

 Effective Sorting Techniques

-Sorting scrap metal can be overwhelming, but with the right techniques, you can make the process more manageable.
+Sorting non-ferrious metal scrap can be overwhelming, but with the right techniques, you can make the process more manageable.
 Here are some best practices to consider:

 Visual Inspection: Examine each piece of metal for identifying marks, labels, or stamps that indicate the type of metal.